Torram/magic-docs/docs/Server/src/controllers/CardsController.md

 ```

 ### updatePriceForCardByID
-Function that updates the price for specific card.
+Function that updates the price for a specific card.
 ```tsx
 import { Types, Document } from 'mongoose';
 import Card, { CardModelType } from '../models/Card';